 Our pivotal Phase 3 trial commenced enrollment in January 2019.
 Patients are randomized in a 1:1 ratio to either the azacitidine control arm or to the APR-246 + azacitidine test arm.
 The primary endpoint is CR rate with secondary endpoints including ORR, duration of response, progression-free survival, or PFS, leukemia-free survival, or LFS, OS, and proportion transitioning to allo-HCT.
-Serious adverse events, regardless of causality, reported in more than one patient as of August 16, 2019 were: lung infection (13%), febrile neutropenia (6%), muscle weakness (6%), pericarditis (6%), pneumonitis (6%).
+Serious adverse events, regardless of causality, reported in more than one patient as of September 18, 2019 were: febrile neutropenia 19%, lung infection (9%), pyrexia 6%, muscle weakness 4%, pericarditis 4%, pneumonitis 4%, hypotension (4%), sepsis (4%).
 There has been one death, resulting from respiratory failure, in a patient receiving both APR-246 and azacitidine and reported by an investigator as possibly related to both study drugs.
 There has been one death, resulting from pneumonitis, in a patient receiving azacitidine monotherapy and reported by an investigator as possibly related.
 The target enrollment is 154 patients and we anticipate completing enrollment in the first quarter of 2020 and expect top-line CR data in the second half of 2020.